-This is the first in a series of technical posts on using parent-child architectures in SQL Server Integration Services.
+This is the first in a series of technical posts on using parent-child SSIS architecture.
 The index page for all posts can be found here.

 Parent-Child SSIS Architecture

 The simplest definition of SSIS parent-child architecture is that it consists of packages executing other packages.
 In SSIS, the package is the base executable; it is the most granular component that can be executed independently1.
 Every version of SSIS includes the ability for one package to execute another package through the use of one of the following: